-The overall income forecast is a favourable variance of £156k, The, forecast outturn for income from Bereavement Services is £233k higher than budget this is reflective of the 2022/23 outturn and activity levels remain similar in 2023/24.
-This is partially offset by a pressure on Building Control Income where income levels are forecast to be £89k lower than budget with the forecast being based on 2022/23 activity levels.
+The overall income forecast is a pressure of £15k.
+The forecast outturn for income from Bereavement Services is £111k higher than budget this is reflective of the 2022/23 outturn and activity levels remain similar to 2023/24.
+This is offset by a pressure on Building Control Income where income levels are forecast to be £126k lower than budget with the forecast being based on 2022/23 activity levels.
 Other forms of income are forecast to be delivered on budget.

-4) There are minor net savings amounting to £3k.
+4) There are minor net savings amounting to £8k.